ankarion/blog/content/postgresql/transform.md

 create extension jsonb_plperl;
 ```

-And in definition of the function transform usage should be specified:
+And in the definition of the function transform usage should be specified:

 ```sql
 TRANSFORM FOR TYPE jsonb